bundlewrap/bundlewrap/docs/content/repo/groups.py.md

 For these attributes you can provide a function that takes a node object as its only argument.
 The function must return a boolean.
 The function will be called once for every node in the repo.
 If `True`, this node will be added (`members_add`) to or removed (`members_remove`) from this group.

 <div class="alert alert-warning">Inside your function you may query node attributes and groups, but you will not see groups or attributes added as a result of a different `members_add` / `members_remove` function.
 Only attributes and groups that have been set statically will be available.
-You can, however, remove a node with <code>members_remove</code> that you added with <code>members_add</code> (but not vice-versa).</div>
+You can, however, remove a node with <code>members_remove</code> that you added with <code>members_add</code> (but not vice-versa).<br>You should also avoid using <code>node.metadata</code> here.
+Since metadata ultimately depends on group memberships, only metadata set in <code>nodes.py</code> will be returned here.</div>

 <br>